Wrotham Park Estate Co Ltd v Parkside Homes Ltd: Impact

-While founded in land law, Wrotham Park damages have been found to be available in other contexts, such as employment law in the matter of restrictive covenants.
+While founded in land law, Wrotham Park damages have been found to be available in other contexts, such as employment law in relation to restrictive covenants.

 Limitations on applicability exist.
 Wrotham Park damages will not be available where a plaintiff has originally sought damages for consequential economic damage, which are commonly sought in the law of nuisance for example.

 Commonwealth jurisdictions

 In Singapore, the leading case on Wrotham Park damages is the case of Turf Club Auto Emporium Pte Ltd v Yeo Boong Hua.